Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/feature_request.md

 Interested in implementing this feature yourself?
 Start from the `development` branch, create a `feature/` prefixed branch, and see our [contributing guide](../CONTRIBUTING.md) for commit and PR instructions.
+For maintenance or tooling changes, use a `chore/` branch from `development`.